dailybruin/the-stack/_posts/2021-11-19-carbon-neutrality.md

 ### UC Greenhouse Gas Emissions by Source

-The following CO2 gas emissions are broken down by scope in the year 2019, excluding UC Santa Cruz and UC Davis reported from 2018 and UC Merced from 2017.
+The following CO2 gas emissions are broken down by scope in the year 2019, excluding UCLA, UC Santa Cruz and UC Davis reported from 2018 and UC Merced from 2017.

 #### Legend